 In short, the answer to this question is yes – your business will be affected for a number of reasons.
 With the new rule change that The Irish Domain Registry (IEDR) has announced, it means that competitors and domain squatters can obtain a .ie domain in relation to your business.
 This IEDR rule change is proposed to happen in early 2018.
 Use this to your power to safeguard your business interests online now.

 In the past, the IEDR imposed a strict set of rules that meant there had to be significant proof that a person/business was suitable to be granted a .ie domain.
 This “claim to the name” policy required people to supply:

-Now however, it is proposed that instead of the above; claimant’s will simply need “a connection to the island of Ireland”.
+Now, however, it is proposed that instead of the above; the claimants will simply need “a connection to the island of Ireland”.
 This new process means that it will be much easier for anyone with a connection to Ireland to register a website with a .ie domain name.
 This opens up a can of worms that can threaten your business in the following ways for example:

-If you have never registered a ie. domain name before
+If you have never registered an ie. domain name before

 Your competitors may purchase a .ie domain that mimics yours